castelao/seabird/README.rst

     cnvdump your_file.cnv

-To convert a .cnv to a NetCDF, run:
+To convert a .cnv (CTD output) into a NetCDF file, run:

-    cnv2cdf your_file.cnv
+    cnv2nc your_file.cnv

 In a python script, one can use like this: